 Step 3: Respond to Reviews Quickly and Politely

-Luckily, for any negative reviews you receive, you’re likely to have a lot more positive reviews.
-Even though positive reviews often speak for themselves, it’s still important to respond to them — you want that happy customer to come back and tell all their friends, right?
-Here’s how to respond to positive reviews so you’ll never be left without the right words to say.
+Luckily, for any negative reviews you receive, you’re likely to have a lot more customers sharing positive experiences.
+Even though positive reviews often speak for themselves, it’s still important to respond to them — you want your happy customers to keep coming back and telling all of their friends about you, right?

 Step 4: Flag Fake Reviews for Removal